We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 - A little heavy for travel

-Robust, streamlined and very stable underwater, the X Deep Ghost is easily our favourite backplate and wing BCD.
+Robust, streamlined, and very stable underwater, the X Deep Ghost is easily our favorite backplate and wing BCD.

 Not only does the minimal design look awesome, but it also makes maintaining horizontal trim underwater effortless.
 The X Deep Ghost is perfectly streamlined to optimize your diving experience.

 Normally recreational BPW BCDs have an annoying habit of pushing you facedown when on the surface.
 But not the X Deep Ghost.
 The upper section of the bladder is intentionally smaller which makes it surprisingly easy to sit upright.

 At less than 2.5kg, the X Deep Ghost is one of the lightest backplate and wing BCDs on the market.
 Thanks to the aerospace-grade alloy backplate with large cut-outs to further reduce weight.

 If you’re a traveling diver who’s serious about optimizing your time and performance underwater then the X Deep Ghost is the ideal back inflate BCD for you.

 - Lightweight for travel